Luana Gomes

 Luana Gomes (born 30 January 2003) is a Portuguese-Angolan rhythmic gymnast.
-She represents Angola in international competitions.
+She is the 2025 African champion.

 Career

 Gomes debuted at the 2019 World Championships in Baku, ending 42nd in teams, 102nd in the all-around, 105th with hoop, 95th with ball, 125th with clubs and 139th with ribbon.

 At the 2020 African Championships in Sharm el-Sheikh, she won bronze with hoop, ball and ribbon.
+She took 7th place in the all-around.

-In 2021, she was the only Angolan representative at the World Championships in Kitakyushu.
+In 2021, she was the only Angolan representative at the World Championships in Kitakyushu, Japan.
 She was 60th in the all-around, 61st with hoop, 62nd with ball, 62nd with clubs and 57th with ribbon.

 At the 2022 African Championships in Cairo, she won bronze in teams and with clubs.
-In September she was selected for the World Championships, finishing 71st in the all-around, 77th with hoop, 72nd with ball, 78th with clubs and 55th with ribbon.
+She was 5th in the all-around.
+In September she was selected for the 2022 World Championships in Sofia, Bulgaria, finishing 71st in the all-around, 77th with hoop, 72nd with ball, 78th with clubs and 55th with ribbon.

 She competed at the 2023 World Cup in Sofia where she was 46th in the all-around, 46th with hoop, 45th with ball, 43rd with clubs and 42nd with ribbon.
 She next competed at the World Cup in Baku, taking 51st place in the all-around, 50th with hoop, 51st with ball, 31st with clubs and 53rd with ribbon.
 She also competed at the World Challenge Cup in Portimão, being 26th in the all-around, 29th with hoop, 34th with ball, 19th with clubs and 33rd with ribbon.

-At the 2023 African Championships in Moka she won bronze in teams and in the all-around, silver with ball and ribbon and gold with hoop and clubs.
-In August, she competed at the 2023 World Championships in Valencia, and she placed 61st in the all-around.
+At the 2023 African Championships in Moka, Mauritius, she won bronze in teams and in the all-around, silver with ball and ribbon and gold with hoop and clubs.
+In August, she competed at the 2023 World Championships in Valencia, Spain, and she placed 61st in the all-around.